How to Be an Ambassador for the United Nations to Greet and Welcome Alien Visitors From Space

-Who knew there was an office at the United Nations Office for Outer Space Affairs (Unoosa)?
+Interesting Career Choice - United Nations Office for Outer Space Affairs (Unoosa)

 So, if an alien happens to land in your back yard, you now know who to direct him, her, or it to.
-Mrs. Othman hopes to formalize a treaty for the ethical treatment of aliens.
-She says, “The continued search for extraterrestrial communication, by several entities, sustains the hope that some day human kind will receive signals from extraterrestrials.”
+Ms. Di Pippo, or the current officer hope to formalize a treaty for the ethical treatment of aliens.

-Mrs. Othman believes the United Nations is the perfect place for just such an office.
+Ms. Di Pippo believes the United Nations is the place for just such an office.
 She is the perfect “take me to your leader” person.

 Professor Stephen Hawking warns that alien interlopers should be treated with caution.
 He said, “I imagine they might exist in massive ships, having used up all the resources from their home planet.
 The outcome for us would be much as when Christopher Columbus first landed in America, which didn’t turn out very well for the Native Americans.”

-Professor Carl Sagan’s view on approaching alien life forms was focused on communication.
-He assembled the first physical message that was sent into space: a gold-anodized plaque, attached to the space probe Pioneer 10, launched in 1972.
+Professor Carl Sagan’s view on approaching alien life forms is focused on communication.
+He assembled the first physical message that has been sent into space: a gold-anodized plaque, attached to the space probe Pioneer 10, launched in 1972.
 Pioneer 11, also carrying another copy of the plaque, launched the following year.
 Sagan also regarded the SETI program (Search for Extra-terrestrial Intelligence) to be a valuable asset toward reaching out to extraterrestrials.

-I would imagine that empathy with other species might be a good requirement for ambassadors to alien civilizations.
+- Empathy with other species might be a good requirement for ambassadors to alien civilizations.
 Someone that can “talk to the animals” should be in the lead for an appointment to Unoosa.
-Perhaps the dog or horse whisperer could work with Mrs. Othman as her assistants.
+Perhaps the dog or horse whisperer could work with Mrs. Othman.

 A CD from Earth...